Last Updated on Saturday, 20 June 2026, 8:50 by Writer

-Wary of perceived conflict of interest in Opposition Leader, Azruddin Mohamed’s proposed nominees for election commissioners, leader of the Forward Guyana Movement, Amanza Walton-Desir has proposed a nominee of her own.
+Wary of a perceived conflict of interest in Opposition Leader Azruddin Mohamed’s proposed nominees for election commissioners, leader of the Forward Guyana Movement (FGM) Amanza Walton-Desir has proposed a nominee of her own.

-She nominated Pastor Nigel London, saying he was not fearful of asking difficult questions.
+She said of her nominee, Pastor Nigel London, that he was not fearful of asking difficult questions.

 Proposing a “managed transition that preserves institutional memory while facilitating the renewal of opposition representation at GECOM and advancing broader electoral reform,” she said one of the current commissioners should be retained for a transitional period of two years.